The 2025 CMO Must Be a Data Scientist — With Empathy

 Being a data scientist without empathy results in shallow personalization and tone-deaf campaigns.

-A CMO must not only know how to extract insights — but also why customers behave the way they do.
+A CMO must not only know how to extract insights — but also why customer behavior looks the way it does.
 Tools like predictive churn models, lookalike audiences, and journey mapping are useless without emotional fluency.

 And yet, how many CMOs can connect first-party data with genuine emotional understanding?